EvanHofmeister/NIH-UMLS-RxNorm-Instructions/readme.md

 Note, this command will create a log file `mysql.log` that details whether each step has successfully run or failed with additional detail on any errors that have occurred

-Below are the tables that were generated with these scripts
+Below are the tables that were generated with these scripts:

 ![tables](images/tables.png)